Faraday Future unveils first production car amid turmoil

 Faraday Future, the roller-coaster of an electric car startup, bombastically unveiled its first production vehicle at CES 2017 as questions swirled about the company's future.

-The FF 91 is a slick four-door electric sedan with an absurdly powerful engine.
+The FF 91 is a slick four-door electric sedan with an absurdly powerful motor.
 At one point Tuesday night it zoomed through a hanger in Las Vegas, showcasing its ability to go from 0-60 mph in 2.39 seconds.
 Its 130-kilowatt battery is larger than any electric car on the market.

 Throughout the night, executives rattled off superlatives on stage, promising a vehicle that would disrupt the auto industry.